celalergun/diary/README.md

 Some people may not want a login screen and some may not want even the basic encryption.
 I added an option to keep the diary unencrypted.
 Just say "No" to the question on first run.

+TODO: I will add a password changing option.
+It would be nice to change your password time to time.